This blog will teach you all about Blood Pooling in preparation for your Level 2 Fitness Exams.

-Strenuous exercise can increase the amount of blood the heart pumps out from 5 liters (1.3 gallons) per minute to 30 liters (8 gallons) per minute.
+Strenuous exercise can increase the amount of blood the heart pumps out from 5 litres (1.3 gallons) per minute to 30 litres (8 gallons) per minute.

-Blood Pooling will come up in your Level 2 anatomy and physiolopgy exam, You can learn everything about The Heart and Circulatory System in this FREE Video training
+Blood Pooling will come up in your Level 2 anatomy and physiology exam, You can learn everything about The Heart and Circulatory System in this FREE Video training